 Dressed in a South Seas wardrobe of caftans and kimonos, Brando literally billows as the deranged Dr. Moreau, who oversees his island of half-human experiments like some weird mother hen.
 Meanwhile, Kilmer, as Moreau’s fellow mad scientist, appears devoted to outmugging the master.
 And he nearly succeeds when he does a Brando impression that is almost worth the price of a rental.
 Yet the rest of this remake is a study in cacophonous chaos.
 The closer those beasties come to taking over, the more deafening The Island of Dr. Moreau becomes — and the less sense it makes.
 Fans of Stan Winston’s monster-makeup wizardry may want to rent this rip-off for some cheap thrills.
 Everyone else should stick with the 1933 original, Island of Lost Souls, a really creepy creep show.

 Genre: Sci-fi and Fantasy, Action/Adventure, Horror; Starring: Fairuza Balk, Marlon Brando, Val Kilmer, David Thewlis, Nelson De La Rosa, Ron Perlman; Director: John Frankenheimer; Author: Ron Hutchinson, Richard Stanley, H.G.
-Wells; Release Date Wide: 08/23/1996; Status: In Season; MPAA Rating: In Season; Distributor: New Line Studios
+Wells; Release Date Wide: 08/23/1996; MPAA Rating: PG-13; Distributor: New Line Studios

 Posted January 10 1997 — 12:00 AM EST